magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 6.369 sec
 ```

-You'll got the same results as in the previous forced failure.
+You'll get the same results as in the previous forced failure.
 Now
 correct the forced bug and observe the report again:

 ```clj